prince0310/object_detection_end_to_end/README.md

 ## Download the pre-trained YOLO v3 weights file from this link and place it in the current directory or you can directly download to the current directory in terminal using
 $ wget https://pjreddie.com/media/files/yolov3.weights

-Provided all the files are in the current directory, below command will apply object detection on the input image
+## Download the weight and Provided all the files are in the current directory, below command will apply object detection on the input image

 $ python yolo_opencv.py --image dog.jpg --config yolov3.cfg --weights yolov3.weights --classes yolov3.txt
 ## Sample Input